arend-lang/site/src/about/intellij-features.md

     btn_label: "Show More"
     btn_class: "btn--inverse"

+  - image_path: /assets/images/PatternGenerator-460x200.png
+    title: "Pattern Generator"
+    excerpt: "IntelliJ Arend can add missing clauses in pattern matching.
+              It also can split a variable in a pattern into available constructors.
+              The quick fix is invoked by pressing **Alt+Enter**."
+    url: "/about//intellij-features/PatternGenerator.gif"
+    id: "pattern-generator"
+    btn_label: "Show More"
+    btn_class: "btn--inverse"

   - image_path: /assets/images/ImplementMissingFields-460x200.png
     title: "Implement Missing Fields"
     excerpt: "IntelliJ Arend can add implementation stubs for missing fields.